FabioChiodini/ProjectSpawntck/README.md

 ```

 Here are the details on how these variables are used:

-- The first five variable are used by the docker-machine command and are related to your AWS account

-- **AWS_DEFAULT_REGION** variable is used by AWS cli (to edit the security group)

-- **VM_InstancesK** is used to determine the number of VM that will be spawned on AWS
-- **Container_InstancesK** is used to state how many Containers instances will be run

-- **GCEKProvision** is a flag to enable provisioning on GCE
-- **GCEVM_InstancesK** is used to determine the number of VM that will be spawned on GCE

-- **K2_GOOGLE_AUTH_EMAIL** contains the google account email for your GCE project (shown in the manage service accounts panel, this is NOT your google email :P)

-- **K2_GOOGLE_PROJECT** contains the project to targte for GCE

-- **GOOGLE_APPLICATION_CREDENTIALS** maps to a file containing the Service account keys for your GCE login

 - **ReceiverPortK** and **ReceiverImageK** are the port used and the docker image for the receiver Application